t-soler-sa/df_markdowns_docs/dataplatform_framework_doc.md

 ---

-# source code
+# The Data Framework Source Code

-## The Data Framework: Dataflows
+## The Data Framework: Dataflows.
-### DF Modules: dataflow
 #### Summary
 This component provides the concrete implementations for various standard dataflow processes within the Data Framework.
 It includes specific logic for handling data movement and transformation between different layers: Landing to Raw (`landing.py`), Raw to Staging (`staging.py`), Staging to Common (`common.py`), Staging/Common to Business (`business.py`), and Business to Output (`output.py`).
 Each implementation builds upon the common structure and utilities defined by `DataFlowInterface`.

 #### What the "dataflow" component does (big picture)
 - **Goal:** To define the specific, executable logic for each distinct stage of data processing within the framework's defined architecture (e.g., ingestion, staging, business logic application, output generation).
 - **Why it matters:** It encapsulates the unique tasks required at each data layer (like file validation in Landing, transformation logic in Staging/Business, formatting in Output), making the overall data pipeline modular and maintainable.
-- **How:** Each script defines one or more classes (e.g., `ProcessingCoordinator`, `StagingToBusiness`, `RawToStaging`) that inherit from `DataFlowInterface` (located in `src/data_framework/modules/dataflow/`).
+- **How:** Each script defines one or more classes (e.g., `ProcessingCoordinator`, `StagingToBusiness`, `RawToStaging`) that inherit from `DataFlowInterface` (located in ``).
 These classes leverage the inherited properties (access to config, logger, core modules) and helper methods.
 Key scripts like `landing.py` and `output.py` implement detailed logic within their `process()` methods, covering tasks like file handling, validation, deduplication, data retrieval, format conversion (XML/Excel/JSON to Parquet/JSON Lines), writing data via storage modules, and sending notifications.
 Other scripts (`business.py`, `common.py`, `staging.py`) currently define the class structure inheriting from the interface, implying their specific process logic would be added later.

 #### dataflow Component High-Level: Script by Script